-If a user inadvertently enables security on the 56F8037, the only lockout recovery mechanism is the complete erasure of the internal Flash contents, including the configuration field, and thus disables security (the protection register is cleared).
-This does not compromise security, as the entire contents of the user's secured code stored in Flash are erased before security is disabled on the 56F8037 on the next reset or power-up sequence.
+If the device is secured, one lockout recovery mechanism is the complete erasure of the internal flash contents, including the configuration field, thus disabling security (the protection register is cleared).
+This does not compromise security, as the entire contents of the user's secured code stored in flash are erased before security is disabled on the device on the next reset or power-up sequence.

-To start the lockout recovery sequence, the JTAG public instruction (LOCKOUT_RECOVERY) must first be shifted into the chip-level TAP controller's instruction register.
+To lockout via JTAG, the start the recovery sequence JTAG public instruction (LOCKOUT_RECOVERY) must first be shifted into the chip-level TAP controller's instruction register.
 Once the LOCKOUT_RECOVERY instruction has been shifted into the instruction register, the clock divider value must be shifted into the corresponding 7-bit data register.
 After the data register has been updated, the user must transition the TAP controller into the RUN-TEST/IDLE state for the lockout sequence to commence.
-The controller must remain in this state until the erase sequence has completed.
+The controller must remain in this state until the erase sequence is complete.
 Refer to the 56F802x and 56F803x Peripheral Reference Manual for more details, or contact Freescale.

-Note:

-Once the lockout recovery sequence has completed, the user must reset both the JTAG TAP controller (by advancing the TAP state machine to the reset state) and the 56F8037 (by asserting external chip reset) to return to normal unsecured operation.
+Note: Once the lockout recovery sequence has completed, the user must reset both the JTAG-TAP controller and device to return to normal unsecured operation.
+Power-on reset will reset both too.